Is Emotional Abuse Part of Your Relationships?

 - Do you feel like you can’t do anything right for your partner/parent/boss/relative/friend?

-- Do you avoid some topics because you fear angering your partner/parent/boss/relative/friend?
+- Do you avoid some topics because you fear to anger your partner/parent/boss/relative/friend?

 - Do you feel you deserve to be mistreated or hurt?